kaxel/phpajax/README.md

 Finally, as per the assignment, I am using JSON to push the data from PHP to the Javascript front-end.

 credits:
-Custom CSS, PHP, SQL and JavaScript code by Krister Axel.
+custom CSS, PHP, SQL and JavaScript code by Krister Axel.

 CSS and JavaScript modules by:
 [Jquery Columns](http://eisenbraun.github.io/columns/)